Optimality of Symmetric Independent Policies under Decentralized Mean-Field Information Sharing for Stochastic Teams and Equivalence with McKean-Vlasov Control of a Representative Agent: Proofs of Section .

-where the first inequality follows from exchanging limsup and inf and the fact that deterministic policies are strict subset of randomized policies, and the first equality follows from the definition of $J^{n}_{0,T}$.
+where the first inequality follows from exchanging limsup and inf and the fact that deterministic policies are a strict subset of randomized policies, and the second inequality follows from the fact that the limsup is the greatest subsequential limit.
 In the following, we justify the last equality.
+To this end, we first show that the stochastic kernel $\eta^N(\cdot\mid \mu^{N}_t,\theta^{N}_t)$ of finite agent measure-valued MDP converges continuously (in \(\mathcal P(\mathbb X)\)) to the stochastic kernel $\eta(\cdot\mid \mu_t,\theta_t)$ of the limiting measure-valued MDP as $N\to \infty$ for all $t\geq 0$.
+We equip \(\mathcal P(\mathbb X)\) with the following metric \(\rho\) generating the weak topology